 Step 5: Make It Visible and Accessible

-The final step in how to make a vision board effective is placing it where you’ll actually see it every day.
-You can print a smaller version for my desk, I assume something every working 9 to 5 woman can relate to.
-Some of my friends create digital photo frames that cycle through their vision board images, while others set their boards as laptop backgrounds (like I do).
+The final step in how to make a vision board effective is placing it where you’ll see it every day.
+I sometimes print a smaller version for my desk and create digital versions for different devices.
+Some people create digital photo frames that cycle through their vision board images, while others set their boards as laptop backgrounds (like I do).

-Tip: Create a folder on your laptop, and add all the relevant vision boards, if you have multiple ones, that are “active”.
-And then set your wallpaper to switch them on a 30 min interval.
+Pro tip: Create a folder on your laptop and add all your relevant vision boards if you have multiple ones that are “active.”
+Then set your wallpaper to switch them on a 30-minute interval.
 That way you get to see all of them.

 Updating Your Vision Board